 Fall 2022 Mellon Forum on the Urban Environment / RACE EMPIRE ENVIRONMENT

-Attend this discussion in Betts Auditorium, abiding by University event guidelines, and on Zoom with the below link:
+Attend this discussion in Betts Auditorium, abiding by University event guidelines.
+Box lunches are provided while supplies last.

 The Mellon Forum is sponsored by the Mellon Foundation, Humanities Council, Center for Collaborative History, HMEI, PIIRS, PLAS, Department of Art + Archaeology, Department of English, and the School of Architecture.